 “[We] did a successful book launch campaign where we projected giant-sized The Rise of Superman graphics on the sides of buildings and bridges around NYC,” said The Guild Agency’s Reilly.
 “In many cases, people didn’t even know that they were tweeting or talking about a book.
 They simply saw an image and an interesting tagline, which was enough to pique interest.
 We were getting press twice for the same product: once for the campaign and once with the actual book review or author interview.
 It’s all about creating opportunities where opportunities didn’t previously exist.”

-Nicole Fallon contributed to the writing and reporting in this article.
+Nicole Fallon contributed to this article.
 Source interviews were conducted for a previous version of this article.